argoproj/argo-events/api/sensor.md

 <p>

-ServerURL refers to the URL to send HTTP request to.
+URL refers to the URL to send HTTP request to.

 </p>